MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create-alter.md

     * **Create the materialized view from now onwards:** in this case, the materialized view is created empty, and will only include records ingested after view creation.
-Creation of this kind returns immediately (does not require `async`), and view wil be immediately available for query.
+Creation of this kind returns immediately (does not require `async`), and view will be immediately available for query.

 * Once created, the materialized views can be altered using the [alter materialized-view](#alter-materialized-view) command.
 Not all changes are supported, the [section below](#alter-materialized-view) describes the supported changes.